Who is our Metropolitan?

 The

-called a diocese or archdiocese.
-All authority of the lower orders of
+authority of the lower orders of clergy is derived from the

-clergy is derived from the bishop.
-No divine services may be served in
+Bishop.
+No divine services may be served in any Orthodox

 Sacramentally,

-all bishops are equal.
+all Bishops are equal.
 Nevertheless, there are distinctions of

-administrative rank among bishops.
+administrative rank among Bishops.

 Patriarch:

-This title is reserved for the primate of certain of the autocephalous
+This title is reserved for the primate of certain of the

-churches are styled metropolitan or archbishop or archbishop.
+other autocephalous churches are styled Metropolitan or

 The